Ragar23/marvel-women-assemble/README.md

 ## Description

 It is a game where the player first picks a character to play with.
-Then the player needs to avoid the
+Then the player needs to avoid the Ultrons coming from the right side of the screen.
+The game will end if the Ultrons touch the character.

 ## MVP